gusmanb/logicanalyzer/README.md

 Good news!
 The multiplatform application is ready!

-The application has been completelly rewritten using AvaloniaUI, it works in Windows, Linux, Linux-ARM (Raspberry) and MacOSX.
+The application has been completely rewritten using AvaloniaUI, it works in Windows, Linux, Linux-ARM (Raspberry) and MacOSX.
 It has been tested under Debian, Raspbian and Windows 10, MacOSX has not been tested as I don't have a working mac but it should work without problems.

 Also, the new app includes improvements over the original one, like the ability to export the captures to Sigrok and better performance in general.